 Hello!
-My name is Kyle Monette ’21, and I am a junior mathematics major at Clarkson.
+My name is Kyle Monette ’22, and I recently graduated from Clarkson with a bachelor’s degree in mathematics.
 Being in a pretty small department, I wanted to share with you some reasons why I love the math department here and why I chose to study math in the first place.

 So let’s dive right in!
 Here are five reasons I chose to join the math department at Clarkson.